 Indigenous peoples in Costa Rica

-With a population of 104,143 people divided between eight different ethnic groups, indigenous peoples account for 2.5% of the country’s total population around 4.5 million.
+With a population of 104,143 people divided between eight different ethnic groups, indigenous peoples account for 2.5% of the country’s total population of around 4.5 million.
 Of the 104,143 people who self-identify as indigenous, 78,073 state that they belong to one of the country's eight indigenous peoples while the rest do not specify their belonging.

 Seven of these groups are of Chibchense origin (Huetar in Quitirrisí and Zapatón; Maleku in Guatuso; Bribri in Salitre, Cabagra, Talamanca Bribri and Kekoldi; Cabécar in Alto Chirripó, Tayni, Talamanca Cabécar, Telire and China Kichá, Bajo Chirripó, Nairi Awari and Ujarrás; Brunca in Boruca and Rey Curré; Ngöbe in Abrojos Montezuma, Coto Brus, Conte Burica, Altos de San Antonio and Osa; Teribe in Térraba) and one of Meso-American origin (Chorotega in Matambú).

 The indigenous territories continue to be invaded by non-indigenous persons and the organisations designated to administer them lack legitimacy as they do not correspond to the traditional power structures.
 Quite the contrary, the forms and structures of these associations are alien to indigenous culture and were imposed on them more than three decades ago.